thatzme-akbar/Machine-Learning-Based-Product-Prediction-System-for-Drop-shippers-/README.md

-# Machine-Learning-Based-Product-Prediction-System-for-Drop-shipping-
+# Machine-Learning-Based-Product-Prediction-System-for-Drop-shippers-
-This project focuses on developing a Machine Learning-Based Product Recommendation System for dropshipping platforms.
+This project focuses on developing a Machine Learning-Based Product Prediction System for dropshippers.
 The system uses a Random Forest Classifier to predict whether a product is suitable for dropshipping based on various parameters.

 ### **Overview**